averycrespi/vtt-bridge/README.md

 - Project inspired by [VTT Enhancement Suite](https://ssstormy.github.io/roll20-enhancement-suite/).
 - Logo derived from [dragon by BGBOXXX Design](https://thenounproject.com/term/dragon/1646665/) from the Noun Project.

+## Privacy

+VTT Bridge does not collect, store, or transmit any data.

 ## License